groton-school/course-planning-tool/README.md

 7. `IMPORTRANGE()` that list into the Historical Enrollment worksheet in Course Planning Data
 8. Replace the imported range with a copy-and-paste-by-value to reduce dependency overhead

+##### Creating new student course plans midsummer

+…before advisor data is entered in myGroton.

+1. In the Advisor List sheet, add the student information as known in all pink fields.
+(An arbitrary advisor will need to be chosen.)
+2. Use the `Create a single course plan` workflow to generate that student's course plan, folder, etc.

+When the student's advisor is finalized, they will have to go through the `A student changes adivsor` workflow below.

 ##### A student changes advisor

 1. Add the new advisor as an editor on the course plan